-Love and respect for family is sure on the top of the list, as is respecting everyone else.
+Love and respect for family are sure on the top of the list, as is respecting everyone else.
 Respect for friends, teachers, women and anyone you see is important.
 If you have a son, teach him all the household chores as you would teach your daughter.
-They should understand from the beginning itself, why it is important to respect women and how they are equals in the society.
+They should understand from the beginning itself, why it is important to respect women and how they are equals in society.
 If you have a daughter, still teach her about leadership, riding a bike or how she should pursue her dreams, yet balance her personal life.

 - No losing is equal to no learning

 Over pampering leads to children getting used to success.
 When failure suddenly pops up, kids are not able to cope.
 This is an unfortunate situation that needs to be handled delicately.
 If your child did not win a Badminton game, or did not get 100% marks in an exam – it is just fine!
 Make them understand that losing is just a way to hone their skills and there are new opportunities everywhere.
 Life has its ups and downs and everyone deserves a chance to win!

 - Understanding he is unique